KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GoogleDocs-Notes by No3x](https://github.com/No3x/MMM-GoogleDocs-Notes)

-1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `INSTALL.md`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `INSTALL.md`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `MMM-GoogleDocs-Notes.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MMM-GoogleDocs-Notes.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `authorize.mjs`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `authorize.mjs`: Replace it with `MagicMirror²`.
-6. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)